 1. Create an actionable list

 There is a method to real estate buying madness.
 Real Estate agent Jeff Miller (AE Home Group) advises his clients to build a top-down strategy before looking at listings.

-Organizing your priorities will provide you with a solid checklist to follow all the way through to your final purchase.
-Here are the preliminary steps that Miller suggests first-time home buyers take:
+Organizing your priorities will provide you with a substantial checklist to follow all the way through to your final purchase.
+Here are the preliminary steps that Miller suggests first-time homebuyers take:

 - Visit your bank to start the pre-approval process (this will also give you an idea of how much house you can afford)

 - Begin saving money for a down payment

 - Select a real estate agent – find one that comes recommended by friends and family or is highly rated online

 He adds that most people will likely have personal goals as well (specific neighborhoods, proximity to popular or frequently visited places, and other details that you may have in mind).

 Once that list has been loosely created, you can start to fill in the details.
 Since your budget is a major deciding factor in buying a home, this is an excellent place to begin.